CORPORATE BOND FUND

 However, to issue corporate bonds, the company must demonstrate strong financials.
 Corporate bonds receive ratings from credit agencies based on factors like creditworthiness, business performance, track record, and more.
 Lenders compare the ratings before buying these bonds.

-Important Differences Between Corporate Bonds, Stocks, And Government Securities
+Between Corporate Bonds, Stocks, And Government Securities

 Stocks and bonds are a couple of options available to investors in India.
 Stock investment is a popular way, wherein companies sell partial ownership of the company to general investors.
-When it comes to bond investment, investors have quite a few choices like corporate bonds, G-sec bonds, sovereign gold bonds, capital gain bonds, and more.
+When it comes to bond investment, investors have quite a few choices like corporate bonds, G-sec bonds, sovereign gold bond, capital gain bonds, and more.

 Stocks and bonds both cater to different segments of customers.
 Corporate bonds are issued by a for-profit organisation and offer a higher rate of return.
 On the other hand, G-sec bonds carry an assurance of payment by the government.
 When you are investing, it is vital to know the differences between the different investment instruments available to create a portfolio that would generate returns in any market condition.